keichi/hpcmaspa17-pfanalyzer/src/4_evaluation.md

 ## Simulation Results

-In this experiment, two communication-intensive MPI applications are simulated.
-Maximum congestion is compared for static interconnect and dynamic interconnect control.
+In this experiment, two communication-intensive MPI applications are executed on our simulator.
+The simulated maximum congestion in the interconnect is compared for static interconnect control and dynamic interconnect control.
 The simulated cluster is modeled after a physical cluster installed at our institution.
 It is composed of 20 computing nodes each equipped with 8 cores.
 Computing nodes are interconnected with a fat-tree topology as illustrated in Fig.\ \ref{fig:cluster-config}.
+Scheduling, node selection, process placement and routing algorithms are configured as follows:

+- _Scheduling_: A simple First-Come First-Served (FCFS) scheduling without backfilling is performed.
+- _Node Selection_: Assumes that nodes are lined up in a one-dimensional array and minimizes fragmentation.
+This is essentially the same as Slurm's default node selection policy.
+- _Process Placement_: Block process placement ($i$-th host accommodates
+  rank $ci$ to rank $c(i+1)-1$ where $c$ represents the number of cores on each host) is adopted.
+- _Routing_: Two routing algorithms are compared.
+The first one is
+  \mbox{Destionation-modulo-K} (\mbox{D-mod-K}) routing, a popular
+  static load balancing routing algorithm that only solely the destination address for load balancing.
+The second one is a greedy dynamic routing algorithm where routes are computed and allocated from the heaviest communicating process pair.
+A route is computed so as to minimize the weight of the maximum-weight link in the path.
+Here, the weight of a link is considered to be congestion.

 \begin{figure}[htbp]
     \centering